Sports-related curses: Leeds United FC

-Bayern Munich in 2020, and Paris Saint-Germain in 2021.
-As he joined with Paris Saint-Germain in mid 2021 he would still fail on the knockout stages by Real Madrid at the 2022 edition and most recently in 2023 by Bayern Munich making 7 eliminations for him at every knockout stage.

 Liverpool F.C.

-Liverpool goalkeeper Bruce Grobbelaar claimed in interviews that the reason why Liverpool hadn't won the league since the 1989–90 season was because a witch-doctor put a curse on the club from ever winning the league in a testimonial match for Grobbelaar in 1992 and that the only way to break the curse was to urinate on the four goalposts at the Anfield stadium.
+Liverpool goalkeeper Bruce Grobbelaar claimed in interviews that the reason why Liverpool hadn't won the league since the 1989–90 season was because a witch-doctor put a curse on the club from ever winning the league in a testimonial match for Grobbelaar in 1992 and that the only way to break the curse was to urinate on the four goalposts at the Anfield.
 In a December 2019 interview, Grobbelaar revealed to have splashed urine on all four goalposts at Anfield after a charity match in May; he had been caught urinating on the posts at the Kop end in 2014.
 His confession came as Liverpool won the 2019–20 Premier League with 99 points.